rishik-ranjan/p3_collab-compet/Report.md

 In our approach we are doing 3 updates at a gap of 4 time steps.

 ## Plot of Rewards
-The model was able to solve the task in 2998 episodes
+The model was able to solve the task in 2998 episodes in the Udacity workspace with GPU environment enabled in around 50 minutes.
+Here is a plot of rewards for the agents trained in GPU mode.

 Environment solved in 2998 episodes!
 Average Score: 0.505